Khaleegy (dance): Composition and meaning of the dance

 Khaleegy is a gestural and delicate dance performed at weddings and other events involving happiness and celebration.
 The dance is often started with one dancer standing alone on the dance floor to begin the dance, and then the others join her.

 The main movements of Khaleegy are done in a very feminine and rhythmical way.
 The main body parts involved in the dance are the hands, the head and the thobe itself; dancers move it to create undulating figures resembling the sea waves.
 The hands also make figures with different meanings: representing sea creatures like fish or turtles or they also can represent feelings.
-The hair, apart from the thobe is the main element used to dance Khaleegy: women let their long hair "dance", moving it from side to side, back and forth, in circle and making other figures.
+The hair, apart from the thobe is the main element used to dance Khaleegy: young girls let their long hair "dance", moving it from side to side, back and forth, in circle and making other figures.

 The meaning of this dance is related to the sea and water and showing the region's beauty and richness.